 Two books on Silbury Hill…

-The Story of Silbury Hill by Jim Leary and David Field, English Heritage, 2010 – The authors conclude that the continuous re-modelling of Silbury Hill in prehistoric times indicates that there was no original blueprint, and the process of its construction was probably the most important thing.
+The Story of Silbury Hill by Jim Leary and David Field, English Heritage, 2010 – The authors conclude that the continuous re-modelling of the hill in prehistoric times indicates that there was no original blueprint, and the process of its construction was probably the most important thing.

 The Silbury Revelation by John Drews, 2015 – Drews suggests that the top of Silbury Hill was once higher and rounded, and states that it certainly wasn’t a tomb; it may have been part of a landscape effigy associated with the great goddess or earth mother.

-Other books (and theories) on Silbury Hill are also available!
+Other theories (and books) on Silbury Hill are also available!